 This year I planned a Hey Duggee themed birthday party for Bobcat.
 To be honest, I throughly enjoyed it!
-For those, not familiar with the character: this is the funniest cartoon on CBeebies, on a quite sophisticated way.
+For those, not familiar with the character: this is the funniest animal cartoon on CBeebies, on a quite sophisticated way according to this pet site.
 Duggee is a dog running a scout camp and the little animal children have to complete a task in every episode, so that they can receive a badge for it.
 Bobcat loves it, he picked up the simple jokes from early age.
 I love it too, it’s probably the best cartoon on television, it’s hilarious and clever even for an adult.

 Designing the party was a bit challenging as no Hey Duggee party ware is available to buy in shops, so I had to come up with my own ideas and design.
 But that was the fun part for me!
 Feel free to use and share them 🙂